SonnyMonroe/SonnyMonroe/README.md

 ### Welcome to my Github!

-My name is Sonny Monroe, and I am here because I eat, sleep, and breathe Decentralized Finance.
-I am an aspiring Blockchain Developer here to fight for a more honest and transparent economic future that works for everyone, not just the Top 1%.
+My name is Mike Abramo, and I am here because I eat, sleep, and breathe Decentralized Finance.
+I am an aspiring Blockchain Developer here to fight for a more honest and transparent economic future that works for everyone.

 I have been in crypto since November 2021, where I dabble in various DeFi protocols providing liquidity, yield farming, and endlessly exploring the limitless possibilities that blockchain technology enables.
 I am from Boston, Massachusetts, where I hope to broaden my knowledge of Decentralized Finance and master the programming skills needed for building the next generation of disruptive web3 technology.